Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 What do spiders and the IRS have in common?
 Many people hate both, and yet we all know they’re necessary.
 These eight-legged creatures (spiders) play a vital role in the planet’s ecosystem, keeping out pests from your yard and regulating vermin in crop fields.

-Before we proceed, it’s vital to note that the remedies below apply only to bites from spiders other than the Brown Recluse and the Black Widow and assume you don’t have a serious allergy to spider bites.
+Before we proceed, it’s vital to note that the home spider bite treatments below apply only to bites from spiders other than the Brown Recluse and the Black Widow and assume you don’t have a serious allergy to spider bites.
 If you suspect a bite was from either of these spiders or are highly sensitive to spider bites, call 911 or go to a hospital immediately.
 Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

-For bites from all other types of spiders, you can apply these home remedies, then seek medical advice to speed up healing and lessen the pain.1.
-Ice pack
+For bites from all other types of spiders, you can apply these home remedies for spider bites, then seek medical advice to speed up healing and lessen the pain.

 Most other spider bites simply heal on their own, although there could be severe itching and swelling on the bite area.
 To relieve this, you can apply an ice pack to the wound.